Playing with Solaris Zones

 -bash-3.00# cat /etc/zones/index

-1. Create a directory for storing zone
+1. Create a directory for the zone:

--bash-3.00# mkdir solzone
+-bash-3.00# mkdir /solzone

 -bash-3.00# chmod 700 /solzone